jentery/engl425/index.md

 ### Brightspace

 We will rely as little as possible on Brightspace for this course.
 We will not use it for discussions, surveys, or polls, and you won't need it to write or produce any of your assignments.
-You should be able to find most of what you need here, in this course outline, which---for the sake of access---we copied into Brightspace.
+You should be able to find most of what you need here, in this syllabus, which---for the sake of access---we copied into Brightspace.
 This way, you can rely entirely on Brightspace, if you prefer it.

 But we will only use Brightspace for the following, most of which may arrive as emails in your inbox (see your Brightspace settings):